 CV stands for the Latin words Curriculum Vitae, which mean: the course of one's life.
 A CV is also called a résumé, resumé or resume (especially in American English).
-Your CV is a summary of your professional/academic life until now, and it usually concentrates on your personal details, education and work experience.
+Your CV is a summary of your professional or academic life until now, and it usually concentrates on your personal details, education and work experience.

 Your CV's job is very simple: to get you a job interview.
 To do this, your CV must be:

 Your CV is the summary of your professional life.
 You should include everything that is relevant to your employment or career and nothing that is irrelevant.
 Exactly what you include depends partly on your type of work.
 There are usually 5 general headings of information to include: